ltw-webdev-4/curriculum/week-09.md

 ---
 topic: "Carousels & leftovers"
 desc: "Carousels and tab systems are popular on lots of websites.
-Learn to implement a functional and reusable carousel without Javascript."
+Learn to implement a functional and reusable carousel without JavaScript."
 clr: "1, 2, 3, 4, 5"

 video_tutorials: